-Powered by Windows 7
+Powered by AMD Ryzen

 Download and Install Instructions for the MVPS HOSTS File